picosh/docs/posts/irc.md

 > NOTE: For libera.chat you must
 > [ensure you have a libera account.](https://libera.chat/guides/registration)

+# A public bouncer

+We are delighted to provide a public soju instance available to all pico users.

-# Generate a login token for bouncer
+## Generate a login token for bouncer

 ![pico-token-menu](https://hey.imgs.sh/pico-token-menu.png)